andrln1661/YelpCamp/README.md

 # YelpCamp
 Just Trying to do smth

+## What is that
-#Simple web application to train node with mongodb
+Simple web application to train node with mongodb